- 2013-present: Assistant Professor at California State University, San Marcos.

 - Southern California Probability Symposium, UC Irvine, Dec 2015

-- Mathematical Biosciences Institute, Ohio State University, Jan 2015
+- Dynamics in networks with special properties, Mathematical Biosciences Institute, Ohio State, Jan 2016

 Modeling the Evolving Oscillatory Dynamics of the Rat Locus Coeruleus Through Early Infancy,